Duane Wells: A Biography

 Among the other charitable organizations that Duane has worked with are: AIDS Project Los Angeles, The West Angeles Community Development Corporation, The Names Project, The ACLU of Southern California, AIDS Service Center, The Liberty Hill Foundation, The Facing Forward Foundation, The Bill Duke Scholarship Fund, Lambda Legal Defense and Education Fund and Loyola Marymount University.

 A resident of Los Angeles, Duane has recently been toiling over a number of projects which include his first novel, Heaven or Hell, Darling?, a collection of his previously published work entitled Why I Hate Ribbons, Wristbands and F*%king Rainbows! as well as a collection of short essays entitled, One Day I Woke Up and Everyone was Wearing Culottes!.
-Duane is also developing a new hour-long radio program and a travel series based on his Living Wells blog in addition to other travel-related projects.
+Duane is also developing a new hour-long radio program in addition to other travel-related projects.

 It’s not hard to see why Duane believes the best is yet to come…it’s clear he’s only just begun.